 It was sports-simulation games for me when I was young.
 I played a few full seasons of Pursue The Pennant.
 I also spent one summer playing an ongoing game of Pay Day the ended with both my cousin Phil and me with well over $300,000!

 Board games moved to the side when I got my Commodore 64.
 A few video games ruled for several years, including NHL '94 on the Sega Genesis.
 In my 20s I shared an apartment with two guys (from my regular Sunday group) and we had four and sometimes five computers networked.
 Many epic Quake battles were fought.
-Under the name "Inigo Montoya" I provided rocket rides on a recurring schedule, usually in The Tower.
 The only video game I still invest time in is the GTA franchise.

 When not playing board games, I work as a Grocery Store Manager.
-I also referee high school and rec basketball.
-For 11 years, I coached high school basketball, and still hold the single-season and career wins record at a local HS.
+I also referee high school basketball.